bkeevil/mqtt/README.md

 MQTT component pack and Client/Server demo applications in FPC/Lazarus

-The goal of this project is to create a Lazarus/FPC component package that
+The goal of this project is to create a Lazarus/FPC component package that:

 1. Implements the MQTT protocol completely and accurately
+2. Implements all QoS levels
-2. Is not dependent on a specific networking component or transport mechanism
+3. Is not dependent on a specific networking component or transport mechanism
-3. Has good documentation
+4. Has good documentation
-4. Supports SSL/TLS and MQTT Broker Connections

 For the client and server demo applications I have been using the LNet components because they seem to run well on both Windows and Linux.

 There is a GUI client application and server application as well as a server command line application.
+These demonstrate the features of the component set and are useful for testing MQTT based applications.

 MQTT Brokers are not implemented and there is no security authentication provided by this component.
 You must provide your own authentication methods by implementing appropriate event handlers

-## Project Status
+## Project Milestones

- * The components set is complete and ready for use in projects
- * There are mostly complete FPDocs available in the Docs directory but they are out of date

-## Current Development Efforts
- * I am in the process of redoing the docs in Markdown.
+**Version 0.9 (CURRENT RELEASE)**
+ * First release of the code that can be considered stable.

+**Version 0.95 is in progress and will add:**
+ * Rough draft of documentation written in markdown (i.e. available on the Github Wiki pages for this project).
- * I am presently adding two new components, TMQTTClientSubscription and TMQTTClientPublisher.
-These changes will break the code from v0.9
+ * I am presently adding two new palette bar components, [TMQTTClientSubscription](docs/TMQTTClientSubscription.MD) and [TMQTTClientPublisher](docs/TMQTTClientPublisher.MD).
- * I have tested the component set with LNet's SSL implementation and it works.
-I am adding SSL support to the demo applications.
+ * Added SSL/TLS support to the demo applications.
- * I would like to develop the demo applications into a full featured set of applications to aid in MQTT protocol debugging.
+ * Remove the dependencies on my other packages.

+**Version 1.0 will be the first major release of this component set.
+In this release I want to have:**

+1. Figure out how to include the component set in the online package manager.
+2. Go through the MQTT 3.1.1 specs one final time to verify everything has been implemented correctly.
+3. Final draft of documentation

 ## Installation

 To build this package you will need to check out and install my "bkutils" package on which this package depends.
 This is my general utilities package.
 This package provides my TBuffer class which this component set uses extensively.
 I hope to remove this dependency in a future release